 AAK’s Board of Directors and management team endeavor, through a high level of transparency, to make it easy for individual shareholders to understand the company’s decision-making process and to clarify where in the organization responsibilities and authorities reside.
 AAK’s corporate governance is based on applicable legislation, the Code, Nasdaq Nordic Main Market Rulebook for Issuers of Shares, generally accepted practice in the stock market and various internal guidelines.
-Where AAK has chosen to diverge from the rules in the Code, the reason is provided under each heading in this Corporate Governance Report.
+Where AAK has chosen to diverge from the rules in the Code, the reason is provided under each heading in the Corporate Governance Report.

 AAK is a Swedish public limited liability company, the shares of which are traded on Nasdaq Stockholm within the Large Cap segment, Consumer Commodities sector.
 AAK had 17,250 shareholders per December 31, 2019.
 Its business operations are global, with a presence in more than 100 countries.
 As of December 31, 2019, the number of employees was 3,884.
 Responsibility for management and control of AAK is divided between the shareholders at the Annual General Meeting, the Board of Directors, its elected committees and the CEO in accordance with the Swedish Companies Act, other legislation and ordinances, applicable rules for companies traded on a regulated market, the Articles of Association and the Board’s internal control instruments.